radbrackets/cinema-challange/README.md

 - All the cases to be covered.

 #### What we expect from solution:
-- Treat it like production code.
+- Treat it like a production code.
 Develop your software in the same way that you would for any code that is intended to be deployed to production.
 - Would be good to describe decision you make so future developers won't be scratching the head about the reasoning.
 - Test should be green
 - Code should be on github repo.